vlad-onis/vlad-onis.github.io/_posts/2023-12-01-refactoring-turbine.md

 tags: [rust]
 ---

 So here we are again, trying to build this little turbine.
+This is the second post in this series of posts.
+Turbine is a didactic webserver meant to teach us Rust along side generic computer science knowledge.
+For a proper introduction please check [part 1 - The birth of Turbine](https://vlad-onis.github.io/posts/birth-of-turbine/)

 Before advancing in our quest we should refactor it and not allow tech debt to pile up.

 "Refactoring already??
-But we barely wrote 5 lines of code", you may say.
+But we barely wrote 5 lines of code", you might say.
 You see, a Lanister always pays his (tech) debt.
 Besides, that's a really fun way to leverage Rust's type system and make turbine more reliable.

 <img src="/assets/img/the_birth_of_turbine/turbine.png" width="400" height="200" style="border-radius:25% 50%;">

 ## Refactoring

-To keep it short this time as well we want to just tackle the decoupling of reading and writing and sprinkle some more Rust types along the way.
+To keep it short this time as well, we want to just tackle the decoupling of reading and writing and sprinkle some more Rust types along the way.

-Let's consider the code from part 1 a single function.
-You will quickly notice that the function reads from the stream and creates the request object and in the second chunk of code we parse the request extracting the resource from it.
+Let's consider the code from part 1(todo make this a link) a single function.
+You will quickly notice that the function reads from the stream, creates the request object and in the second chunk of code we parse the request extracting the resource from it.

 Let's move the http related bits to a new module (we can call it http.rs for example).

 First step we need the methods that we can serve.
 We can use **enum** in this case as a request can't be both Get and Post at the same time.
-Yes we only use these 2 methods for now to keep it simple stupid.
+Yes we only use these 2 methods for now to keep it simple, stupid. 😬

 ```rust
 #[derive(Debug)]